ncatlab/nlab-content/pages/3/2/3/4/4323/content.md

   \,.
 $$

-Applying the [[Thom space]] functor to the top morphisms here gives morphisms
+Applying the [[Thom space]] functor to the top morphisms and using prop. \ref{ThomSpaceOfExternalProductOfVectorBundles} gives morphisms

 $$
   M O(k) \wedge M O(\ell)